You may come across a used Honda jet ski and wonder if it’s worth it to buy. You also might be wondering why is there no current year model Honda’s.

-It is true that I would consider the Honda Watercraft a reliable machine, but that factor gets diminish the further we get away from 2009.
-2009 was the last year for Honda Watercraft and the further we get away from that the harder it is to get parts for them.
+It is true that I would consider the Honda watercraft a reliable PWC, but that factor gets diminished the further we get away from 2009.
+2009 was the last year for Honda watercraft, and the further we get away from that, the harder it is to get parts for them.

 You might find it harder to resell it because parts are hard to find for them.
-Just ask the many dealers that had a hard time selling brand new ones in the crates years after Honda stop selling them.
+Just ask the many dealers that had a hard time selling brand-new ones in the crates, years after Honda stopped selling them.

-It was a shame that Honda got out and I’m sure if they stuck it out they could have come back stronger.
+It was a shame that Honda got out, and I’m certain if they stuck it out they could have come back stronger.
 Honda could have made some cool stuff in the later years.

 Will Honda Jet Skis Come Back?